ormi-labs/interface/CONTRIBUTING.md

 ## Translations

-Aave uses [Crowdin](https://crowdin.com/project/aave-interface) for translation management.
+Ormi uses [Crowdin](https://crowdin.com/project/aave-interface) for translation management.

 Feel free to reach out to us on discord to become a translator!